ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 This approach ensures that both **trace-free** and **observability-driven** evaluation workflows remain fully supported.

-### Further enhancement to the Ballerina Test framework
+### Further enhancement to the Ballerina test framework

-To overcome the limitation around storing and tracking past evaluation outputs, the Ballerina Test framework can be extended with a set of improvements that make evaluation results easier to retain, organize, and analyze over time.
+To overcome the limitation around storing and tracking past evaluation outputs, the Ballerina test framework can be extended with a set of improvements that make evaluation results easier to retain, organize, and analyze over time.

 * Support a dedicated directory for storing evaluation reports by using `bal test --test-report --test-report-dir evaluation`.
 This places all generated reports inside an `evaluation` folder, allowing teams to version and track them through source control.
 * Produce a new report file for every test execution that includes a timestamp in its name.
 This ensures older reports remain intact, making it possible to review historical data and understand how performance changes across versions.